N129BZ/chartmaker/README.md

 ```
 * ***chartprocessindexes*** control which chart types to process.
 Each faachartname is an array with 3 values: FAA chart name,
 chart type, and an alias (not used for vfr charts.)
 The chartprocessindexes array values correspond to the ordinal position (zero-based) in the faachartnames list.
-**WARNING**: Editing of any of these faachartnames values will break the application.*
+**WARNING: Editing of any of these faachartnames values will break the application.**
 ```
 "chartprocessindexes": [0,1,2,3,4,5,6], <- charts represented by indexes, default is all 6 will be processed, in this order (order can be changed or indexes removed)
 "faachartnames": [